Infiltrados

 Infiltrados is a 2011 Colombian police procedural drama produced by BE-TV and broadcast by Caracol TV.

 Plot

 On his birthday, Colonel Espinosa (Luis Fernando Montoya), head of the (fictional) Joint Intelligence Group (Grupo de Inteligencia Conjunta, GIC) at the National Police of Colombia, is murdered by a gang stealing a supermarket.
 He is replaced by Major Mónica Umaña (Marcela Mar), who is soon to be promoted to lieutenant colonel.
-In the first episode, Umaña, with the team left by Espinosa, and Major Ramón García (Julián Arango), brought to the team by request of General José Fernández (Saín Castro) (and with whom she had an affaire years before), must solve Espinosa's murder.
+In the first episode, Umaña, with the team left by Espinosa, and Major Ramón García (Julián Arango), brought to the team by request of General José Fernández (Saín Castro) (and with whom she had an affair years before), must solve Espinosa's murder.